ErickXavier/material-developer-website/README.md

 First version was made by http://www.erpik.com/ and with his permission, I integrated it with AngularJS and a buch of JSON files.

+TO-DOs:
+- contact.php to send the email of the contact form
+- integration with common RSS/XML to fill the BLOG area
+- finalize the Lab area

 So, feel free to fork and use for your own website ;)